- Hand embroidered front design with ornamental knotting, stylized bars, leaves and vines (companion piece to the Ryan N. barong)

 - Half open pechera (button front half opening)

 FEATURES AND OPTIONS

 - Custom made to your measurements and specifications. *You MUST choose the features you want in the drop down menus above before adding barong to cart. **You MUST also get measured.
 Contactless body mapping is available.
-Free alterations are also available with customer paying shipping costs and subject to terms.
+Free alterations are also available subject to terms.
 Click here to see "How This Works".

 Jeri Gonzales Abrams was born in Seattle, Washington, raised in Beaverton, Oregon and is currently living in Seattle.
 She is an attorney and managing partner of the Seattle office of Gonzales, Gonzales & Gonzales, her family's mid-size full-service immigration law firm.
 Their law firm was selected for the 2018 NAPABA APA-Owned Law Firm of the Year Award.

 From Jeri: As a working mom, it’s a constant struggle to find balance between fighting to help keep other families together during my day job as an immigration attorney, but then making sure I also spend enough quality time with my own family in my forever job as a mom to my two rambunctious little boys, ages 1 and 3.
 Thankfully, I have a wonderful husband who is very supportive of my career and who is a great dad to our sons.